 How fast can I go when my bimini top is deployed?

-You can safely deploy and use your Carver bimini tops while operating at speeds of up to 35 MPH, and up to 45 MPH for Westland.
+You can safely deploy and use your Carver or Westland bimini tops while operating at speeds of up to 35 MPH.
 If you would like to go faster with your top up, we recommend thru-bolting.

 How do I thru-bolt my bimini top so that I can go faster than 35 MPH with it up and in use?